 The CIPM guide (CIPM MRA-D-05 [4]) states that the WG-MRA (having this authority delegated to it by CCL [16]) has to approve all comparison reports, except for RMO supplementary comparison reports, which may be approved within the RMO, usually by the relevant TC-L.

 However, the CIPM guide [4] also states that, for supplementary comparisons to be used to support CMCs, their final reports must be approved by the WG-MRA (on behalf of the CCL) and published in the KCDB (this is a requirement in the technical Annex of the MRA itself).
+The review of the Final Report is not supported by the KCDB platform.

 Therefore, in summary, all length comparison reports must be approved by the WG-MRA if they are to be used to support CMC claims.
-The approval route is via submission to the WG-MRA, which will nominate two reviewers to examine the report in detail before sending it to WG-MRA for approval.
+The approval route is via submission to the WG-MRA’s sWG-KC, which will nominate two reviewers to examine the report in detail before sending it to the full WG-MRA for approval.
 The WG-MRA informs the CCL at each CCL meeting on the reports it has approved on behalf of the CCL.

-The pilot of a comparison should therefore submit the Draft B report (or Final report of an RMO supplementary comparison) to the WG-MRA.
+The pilot of a comparison should therefore submit the Draft B report (or Final report of an RMO supplementary comparison) to the chair of sWG-KC.
 As a courtesy, this is often done via the local TC-L chair (for RMO comparisons).

 Entry into the KCDB

-After final approval by WG-MRA, the pilot will be informed of this by WG-MRA chair and the pilot should then do the following:
+After final approval by WG-MRA, the pilot and KCDB Coordinator will be informed of this by sWG-KC chair and the pilot should then do the following:

 edit the report, changing it to be Final Report (title, headers, footers etc.);